fmichonneau/kitchen-log/content/post/2017-06-17-blueberry-lemon-tea-cake.md

 thumbnail = "img/IMG_20170617_182223.jpg"
 +++

-I doubled original recipe (reflected in proportions listed below).
-It was not quite enough batter to fill in the loaf pans.
+I doubled original recipe (reflected in proportions listed below) to make 2 cakes.
+It was not quite enough batter to fill in both loaf pans.

 > # Ingredients
 >